Abu Dhabi Test Day 3: Valsecchi fastest on final day

 8 November, 2012

-Nov.8 (Apex) Lotus ended a successful week in Abu Dhabi when 2012 GP2 Series champion Davide Valsecchi ended the final day of the Young Drivers Test at Yas Marina Circuit at the top of the timing sheets.
+Nov.8 (GP247) Lotus ended a successful week in Abu Dhabi when 2012 GP2 Series champion Davide Valsecchi ended the final day of the Young Drivers Test at Yas Marina Circuit at the top of the timing sheets.

 In the morning session the team concentrated on aerodynamic testing and DDRS iterations and dedicated the afternoon to front drum testing and a tyre assessment programme.